+Easter egg decorating can be quick, fun and relatively mess-free.
+Really!
 With Easter just around the corner, the timing for this “hack” is perfect.
-This is especially true if you’re like me: short on time and enthusiastic about making every holiday festive and memorable.
+This is especially true if you’re like me: short on time but enthusiastic about making every holiday festive and memorable.

 I’ve discovered a way to make beautiful Easter eggs in just a few seconds.
 Trust me…you’re going to love it.